Scaling Agile Development

 But some of these debates are serious, like How do you balance innovation and risk? or Is our agile methodology working?
-The decisions you make have real consequences to development efficiency, team cohesion, and even personal career satisfaction.
-At Asymmetrik, we try to mix elements of Scrum- or Kanban-based agile development methodologies with the principles of “The Lean Startup” by Eric Reis.
-Development cycles stay short so we can validate our ideas rapidly with real users.
+The decisions you make have real consequences to software development efficiency, team cohesion, and even personal career satisfaction.
+At Asymmetrik, we try to mix elements of Scrum- or Kanban-based agile software development methodologies with the principles of “The Lean Startup” by Eric Reis.
+Software development cycles stay short so we can validate our ideas rapidly with real users.
 Process and overhead are kept to a minimum so we spend most of our time building and validating.
 And, we emphasize communication and collaboration.
 This is why we have an open work environment and leverage tools like Slack and the Atlassian suite.

-The decisions you make can have real consequences – to development efficiency, team cohesion, and even personal career satisfaction
+The decisions you make can have real consequences – to software development efficiency, team cohesion, and even personal career satisfaction

 All that is great, but the devil is always in the details.
-This article explore some of the challenges that we’ve faced adapting our agile development methodology as our projects and teams have grown.
+This article explore some of the challenges that we’ve faced adapting our agile software development methodology as our projects and teams have grown.

 Scrum vs Kanban vs Scrumban?

-Maybe by default, we started running our team of 3-4 developers using Scrum.
-We estimated tasks, maintained a backlog, had daily standups, and boxed our development cycles to two week sprints.
-This worked really well at first, but our team grew pretty quickly to 8 developers.
+Maybe by default, we started running our team of 3-4 software developers using Scrum.
+We estimated tasks, maintained a backlog, had daily standups, and boxed our software development cycles to two week sprints.
+This worked really well at first, but our team grew pretty quickly to 8 software developers.
 At that point, we faced a major challenge with pure Scrum in dealing with the transition between sprints.
 There always seemed to be a period of several days during which some team members struggled to finish their tasks, while others were done and looking for new things to start.
-This created a predictable chaos every couple weeks and developers were growing restless and felt underutilized as a result.
+This created a predictable chaos every couple weeks and software developers were growing restless and felt underutilized as a result.

 We were losing sight of the bigger picture because we always had our heads down working on the queue of tickets

-To deal with this issue, we tried switching to a continuous agile development process based on Kanban in which we limited work in progress, but otherwise didn’t box our work into sprints.
+To deal with this issue, we tried switching to a continuous agile software development process based on Kanban in which we limited work in progress, but otherwise didn’t box our work into sprints.
 This eliminated the awkward lulls between sprints (cause they no longer existed).
-Developers were able to continuously transition from task to task without having to wait for the rest of the team.
-But, the lack of well-defined sprints created a sense of never-ending development.
+Software developers were able to continuously transition from task to task without having to wait for the rest of the team.
+But, the lack of well-defined sprints created a sense of never-ending software development.
 No one really knew when to do planning or when to release.
 We were losing sight of the bigger picture because we always had our heads down working on the queue of tickets.

 As a compromise, we tried an agile approach based loosely on Scrumban.
-Scrumban combines Kanban’s continuous development process and limits on work in progress, with Scrum’s mechanics of planning and prioritizing.
+Scrumban combines Kanban’s continuous software development process and limits on work in progress, with Scrum’s mechanics of planning and prioritizing.